dnatividade/VEINS-tutorials/SUMO/readme.md

 ## Create a flow of vehicles
+- Create an environment variable named *SUMO_HOME*, with the SUMO path, as follows:
+- - `export SUMO_HOME=~/src/sumo/`
+- - OBS.: Check correct path from your SUMO installation;
 - Create a sumo configuration file:
 - - Use the file "create-sumo-config1.sh" to create a file called *map.sumo.cfg* with the structure as follows:
 ```xml